 - 2 ripe bananas, mashed

-- ½ cup creamy peanut butter
+- ½ cup creamy natural peanut butter

-- ¼ cup honey or maple syrup
+- ¼ cup pure maple syrup or honey

 - 1 teaspoon vanilla extract